myzb/SpecSpecificKeybinds/README.md

 Use the following chat command: ``/ssb load <spec-num>``
 ``spec-num`` is the specialization number to load.
 Usually a number between 1 and 3 (4 for druids).
-The numbering follows the order the specializations are listed in the games specialization menu.
+The numbering follows the order the specializations are listed in the in-game talent menu.

 **Additional Info**